Euro-BioImaging/BatchConvert/README.md

 Click enter if this parameter is not applicable
 Enter "skip" or "s" if you would like to keep the parameter´s current value, which is None s
-Please enter value for chunk_h
+Please enter value for chunk_y
 Click enter if this parameter is not applicable
 Enter "skip" or "s" if you would like to keep the parameter´s current value, which is None s
-Please enter value for chunk_w
+Please enter value for chunk_x
 Click enter if this parameter is not applicable
 Enter "skip" or "s" if you would like to keep the parameter´s current value, which is None ...